-- 1. At least 24-hours prior to you leaving your housing, please arrange for a check-out in the process in which designated by your buildings RHD.
-Does not apply for those wishing to express check out. - 2.
-Remove all personal belongings, empty closets and drawers (double-check for overlooked items), dispose of all trash from your room, in the dumpster outside your building.
-The College cannot be held responsible for items that you have left in the room after checkout or closing of the residence halls.
+- 1. At least 24 hours prior to leaving your housing, arrange for a check-out as designated by your building's RHD.
+This does not apply for those wishing to use express check-out. - 2.
+Remove all personal belongings, empty closets and drawers (double-check for overlooked items), and dispose of all trash from your room in the dumpster outside your building.
+The University cannot be held responsible for items that you have left in the room after check-out or closing of the residence halls.
 Additionally, all such items will be disposed of at the cost of the student. - 3.
-During your check-out appointment, you together with your Resident Assistant will carefully review the condition of your room and furnishings.
-All findings will be recorded on your RCR, which will serve as a preliminary assessment of damages.
+During your check-out appointment, with your Resident Assistant, you will review the condition of your room and furnishings.
+All findings will be recorded on your RCR,

+- which will serve as a preliminary assessment of damages.
 Then, return your keys to the staff member.
-You will receive a copy of the RCR on your portal. - 4.
+You will receive a copy of the RCR before you leave. - 4.
 If you are the last person to vacate a room, you should make certain that windows are locked, blinds are left open, all lights are off, and all doors are locked. - 5.
-The final damage assessment is completed by the Residence Hall Director responsible for the hall, RAs cannot guarantee that no charges will be assessed for the room.
+The final damage assessment is completed by the Residence Hall Director responsible for the hall.
+RAs cannot guarantee that no charges will be assessed for the room.